elseano/rundown/_testdata/hidden.md

 I'll only be rendered inside Rundown.

+  What can go inside hidden blocks
   You can put whatever you like inside these hidden blocks: headings, code blocks, etc. They'll operate as if the comment markers aren't there at all.

    ┃ echo "I'm running from inside a rundown hidden block."

+  Output
+  ‣ I'm running from inside a rundown hidden block.
   ✔ Running (Complete)

-Headings within a hidden block aren't included in skip-on-success and skip-on-failure flags, so be careful of that.
+  This includes headings with shortcodes, or code setup blocks.
+Unless your Markdown renderer reveals comments, these blocks wont be visible, but Rundown will see them.

+  Hidden heading
+  This is a hidden heading.
+You won't see it in markdown.

+  Uses for Hidden Blocks
+  Hidden blocks are a great way to provide "progressive enhancement" to your Rundown scripts, such as asking for input when running via rundown, but hiding that code when viewing via markdown.

+   ┃ <!--~
+   ┃ ``` bash env
+   ┃ if [ -z ${AWS_REGION:-} ]; then
+   ┃   read -p "Enter the AWS Region: " AWS_REGION
+   ┃ fi
+   ┃ ```
+   ┃ -->
+   ┃
+   ┃ Now showing your all EC2 instances in $AWS_REGION:
+   ┃
+   ┃ ``` bash stdout
+   ┃ aws ec2 describe-instances
+   ┃ ```

+  Hidden headings are good when you want to skip-on-failure or skip-on-success without actually creating a new heading:

+   ┃ ``` bash skip-on-failure
+   ┃ ifail
+   ┃ ```
+   ┃
+   ┃ <!--~
+   ┃ ## Error
+   ┃ -->
+   ┃
+   ┃ Will skip to here.